devkishor8007/Kishor-ShowCase-Site/README.md

 # Kishor ShowCase Site
 A sample project Kishor ShowCase Site using Node JS, Express Js and MongoDB with EJS View Engine

 Express.js is a framework of Node.js.
 It is a Open Source Software which is free, lightweight and flexible.
-Throught express.js, We can build single page,multiple page or hybrid web application.
+Through express.js, We can build single page,multiple page or hybrid web application.

 Also, This project is on the heroku server and the link is <br>
 https://kishorshowcasesite.herokuapp.com/